shalan/verilog_coding_guidelines/readme.md

 + <span style="color:red">R</span>: Do not use ```casex``` in RTL modeling.
 + <span style="color:red">R</span>: ```casez``` can only be used in very specific situations to compactly implement priority encoder style hardware structures.
 + <span style="color:red">R</span>: No asynchronous logic/combinational feedback loops/self-timed logic.
-+ <span style="color:red">R</span>: Don't hand-instantiated standard library cells within your RTL.
 + <span style="color:red">R</span>: Synchronize any asynchronous input signal.
-Use brute-force synchronizer (2 flip flops) for single signals.
+Use brute-force synchronizer (2-3 flip flops in series) for single signals.
 Consult [2] for synchronizing buses.
 + <span style="color:red">R</span>: Synchronize any signal that crosses clock domains.
 Use brute force synchronizer to synchronize a signal coming from slower domain to a faster domain.
 Consult<sup>2</sup> for other scenarios.
 + <span style="color:yellow">G</span>: Eliminate Glue Logic at the Top Level
 + <span style="color:red">R</span>: Do not assign ```x``` value to signals